Alex Abrahantes: Early career

+All Elite Wrestling (2019–2026)

 In 2019, Abrahantes was hired by the new All Elite Wrestling promotion as an on-air host and a member of the Spanish language broadcast team.
 In 2021, Abrahantes' role was expanded as he became the manager for the Lucha Brothers tag team of Penta Oscuro and Rey Fenix.
 Abrahantes was ringside at the 2021 AEW All Out pay-per-view event where the Lucha Brothers defeated the Young Bucks for their first reign as the AEW World Tag Team Champions.
-Abrahantes is currently acting as the manager for Komander in AEW.
+Abrahantes also managed Komander in AEW.
+In January 2026, it was reported that Abrahantes' AEW contract had expired and was not renewed, ending his seven-year tenure with the promotion.